cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

        ssize_t (*writev) (struct file* , const struct iovec* , unsigned long, loff_t* );
     };
 ```
 Except for its first member, all of its members are pointers to functions.
-Each of these members supports some file operation functionality, and it is your responsibility to provide implementations of these operations (you can think of this struct like a Java interface in that it specifies the functionality that we the programmer must implement).
+Each of these members supports some file operation functionality, and it is your responsibility to provide implementations of these operations.
+You can think of this struct like a Java interface in that it specifies the functionality that we the programmer must implement or using virtual functions in a C++ class.
-If we do not provide an implementation of any one of these functions, then the corresponding member is set to NULL by default, then the system will take care of the implementation of the function to give it some default functionality.
+If you do not provide an implementation of any one of these functions, then the corresponding member is set to NULL by default, then the system will take care of the implementation of the function to give it some default functionality.
 For this assignment, we won't provide implementations for the majority of these members.
+Your implmentation will require ```open, read, write, llseek, release``` members to be defined.

+Notice the variable types used in the definitionns.
-You might have also noticed the `_t` suffix naming convention.
-This stands for "type" and it is your makeshift C way of announcing what kind of data we should be expecting.
-There are no objects in C, so these are primitive data types, but it tells the programmer how to interpret the data.
+ Notice the `_t` suffix naming convention, which stands for "type" and it is a way to abstract the actual data type used.
+ This is important as different systems have different sizes for values.
  For example, an implementation of `read` should return a value of "signed size type": if the output is positive, then it's a valid size; otherwise, it signals an error.

-For the purposes of this assignment, your file operations struct, that we will pass as an argument to `register_chrdev()`, can be global and static.
+For the purposes of this assignment, your file operations struct, that is passed as an argument to `register_chrdev()`, can be global and static.
 For example, if we were just concerned about implementing `read`, then this declaration would look something like this:
 ```
 // recall that . is the member access operator in C static struct file_operations simple_driver_fops =